espocrm/documentation/docs/development/metadata/client-defs.md

 ## allowInternalNotes

 If true, it will be possible to post internal posts in the stream.
 Internal posts are not visible in portals.

+## isExpandedByDefault

+Actual for category scopes (e.g. DocumentFolder).
+If true, then by default it will be in expanded mode.